 “GNI’s expansion to include these seven global companies underlines that the protection of freedom of expression and privacy are critical for companies to retain user trust in the digital age,” said Arvind Ganesan, Global Director for Business and Human Rights at Human Rights Watch and GNI Board member.

 “As more threats emerge around the world, more companies are agreeing to protect their users’ digital rights, and to be measured against GNI’s standards,” Mr. Ganesan said.

-Like the existing company members, the new members commit to the GNI Principles and agree to have their commitment to these principles evaluated every two years through GNI’s independent company assessment process.
+Like the existing company members, the new members commit to the GNI Principles and agree to have their commitment to these principles evaluated every two to three years through GNI’s independent company assessment process.
 Based on international human rights instruments, the Principles guide ICT companies on how to respect, protect and advance user rights when they respond to government demands for censorship, disclosure of user data and restrictions on access to communications services.

 The new members will have representatives on the GNI multi-stakeholder governing Board, with the Board maintaining its equal representation of company and non-company members.
 The GNI Board is led by an Independent Chair, and consists of representatives from all four of GNI’s constituencies – companies, academics, human rights/press freedom groups, and investors.

 “By committing to the GNI Principles, these companies set an example that others across the ICT sector should follow: demonstrating that companies who compete with each other commercially can collaborate successfully to improve protections for free expression and privacy for all users,” said Vivek Krishnamurthy, GNI Board member and Assistant Director of the Cyberlaw Clinic at Harvard University’s Berkman Klein Center for Internet & Society.